 - Transform - the collected raw data is processed and transformed for analysis, for example through cleansing and de-duplicating.

-Once the data collected is made available in a database, process mining algorithms often applied to produce a time-and-motion view that can be visualized as a directly followed graph.
+Once the data collected is made available in a database, process mining algorithms are often applied to produce a time-and-motion view that can be visualized as a directly followed graph.
 In other words, the process and task steps can each be timestamped and shown in a sequence, helping the process analyst understand the flow of work.

 In most cases, process intelligence is done automatically through dedicated software solutions that can provide real-time or near real-time analysis using web browser-based analytics.